Asymptotic security analysis of teleportation based quantum cryptography

 Although so far no security loophole was found in the GR10 protocol, its complete security analysis is lacking.
 One of the main goals of this work is to fill this gap, proving that the GR10 protocol as originally conceived is secure against all types of individual and collective attacks.
-This is shown in Sec. \ref{gr10}, where we also review how the GR10 protocol works and give the main qualitative reasons of why it is indeed secure.
-We also discuss how the GR10 protocol can be modified in order to achieve asymptotic unconditional security, i.e., security against all types of attacks allowed by the laws of Physics.
+This is a new contribution of this work whose details are shown in Sec. \ref{gr10}, where we also review how the GR10 protocol works and give the main qualitative reasons of why it is indeed secure.
+Another new contribution in this work is a discussion on how the GR10 protocol can be modified in order to achieve asymptotic unconditional security, i.e., security against all types of attacks allowed by the laws of Physics.
 But before tackling the security analysis of the GR10 protocol, we revisit in greater detail the security analysis of the BB84 protocol in Sec. \ref{bb84}, presenting the main tools needed to handle the security analysis of the GR10 protocol.
 We also show that by using the non-uniqueness of the Schmidt decomposition, we can write the purification of the BB84 protocol in such a way that it is possible to prove its security for quantum bit error rates that are higher than those predicted by its standard security analysis.
-In Sec. \ref{gr10-new} we modify the original GR10 protocol, transforming it into a deterministic protocol at the cost of a lower secret-key rate.
+This last result, presented in Sec.~{\ref{newBB84}}, is new and it adds in our understanding of the secure functioning of the BB84 protocol.
+The last new result of this work is given in Sec. \ref{gr10-new}, where we modify the original GR10 protocol, transforming it into a deterministic protocol at the cost of a lower secret-key rate.
 And finally, in Sec. \ref{conclusion}, we give our concluding remarks.